melat0nin/zotero-roam-export/README.md

+**I don't maintain this add-on anymore: I've moved from Roam to the free and open source [logseq](https://github.com/logseq), a project with a better ethos and trajectory than Roam's.
+It also has native Zotero integration which is much more sophisticated than this add-on.**

 # Zotero to Roam Export
 **A Zotero addon for exporting to Roam's JSON format.
 Exports single or multiple items, as well as collections.**